tranqv/mod_pcreposix/README.md

 > https://github.com/ZedThree/fortran_pcre

 Well, the latter module is excelent but this package is different.
+It goes without the _iso_c_binding_ module.

 + **make.sh** a Bash script.
 All the things (compiling, linking, running tests) will be executed after this command _./make.sh_

 Lastly, run all the test cases by the command
 + **./t_pcreposix_gen.sh ./t_pcreposix_01.exe**
+Make sure all the Bash scripts have executable privilege, or add it using the _ chmod +x_ command.